geamdev/countries-graphql/readme.md

 # Countries-Graphql

+## Demo

-## You can visit a demo [here](https://react-countries-graphql.vercel.app)
+You can visit a demonstration [here](https://react-countries-graphql.vercel.app)

 ## About this proyect

 Get all the countries of the world and know the details of these with a single click.
 You can search and filter according to your interests.

-You can enter this [graphql playground](https://countries.trevorblades.com/) which is where all the information that we are showing in this application comes from.
+You can access this [GraphQl playground](https://countries.trevorblades.com/) which is where all the information we show in this application comes from.

 ## Installation